 We are proud to operate at the forefront of the evolving regulatory landscape, and continually update our offering in line with changing compliance frameworks.

-HIPAA, the Health Insurance Portability and Accountability Act, sets the standard for protecting sensitive patient data.
-Any company that deals with protected health information (PHI) must ensure that all the required physical, network, and process security measures are in place and followed.
+HIPAA, sets the standard for protecting sensitive patient data.
+Any company that deals with protected health information (PHI) must ensure that the required physical, network, and process security measures are in place and followed.

 Leveraging AES 256 and other widely adopted standards, Device Authority’s end-to-end encryption is not only considered a Safe Harbor to the HIPAA regulations but also provides a way to dynamically authenticate devices which helps eliminates the overhead and costs typically associated with managing keys and certificates.

 KeyScaler provides a trust anchor on the device using its unique patented dynamic key generation capability.
 This binds the authentication key to the DNA of the hardware of the device so it cannot be spoofed and eliminates the vulnerabilities associated with stored static keys and credentials.

 The EU’s General Data Protection Regulation (GDPR) will come into force in May 2018.
 It applies not only to any company operating within the EU, but also to any company with EU residents among its customers or service users.

 There are five key changes which have relevance to the Internet of Things, as outlined below.

 Established in July 2016, the EU-US Privacy Shield (aka Safe Harbor 2.0) creates stronger regulations on US companies to protect Europeans' personal data.
 Privacy Shield was approved by both the EU and the US governments to serve as a valid cross-border mechanism for transferring personal data from the EEA to the US after Safe Harbor (the prior program) was invalidated by the European of Justice last October 2015.

 A fact sheet produced by the European Commission is broken into four parts: